rgryta/Stable-Diffusion-WSL2-Docker/README.md

 ## How to use

-After installation simply execute run.bat file to start the Stable-Diffusion app.
+After installation simply execute start.bat file to start the Stable-Diffusion app.
 You can open it under [http://localhost:7860](http://localhost:7860).

 If you want to close the app - simply launch stop.bat, it will terminate the application and close the terminals.